brenns10/alien-iso/README.md

 It should be possible to build yourself, provided that you have a computer running Arch Linux.

-1. Your system must be prepared to install AUR packages (i.e. install `base-devel`).
-You must also have sudo configured.
+1. You should have `base-devel` and `archiso` installed.
+Also, you should have sudo configured.
 2. Run `./mkalieniso`.
 You will be prompted by sudo for your password.
 3. ISO is located in `profile/out`
 4. You can clean things up with `sudo rm -rf aur customrepo profile`